saibhreas/mdbuM001/Unit4.md

 Operators

 $all:  returns all

     {<array field> : {"$all": <array>}}

-    returns a cursor with all documents where the spcefied array filed is exactly the given length
+    returns a cursor with all documents where the specified array filed is exactly the given length

 $size: limits/restricts array length

     {<array field> : {"$size": <number>}}

-    will return all documents wehre the specified arrayfield is axactly a given length
+$size will return all documents where the specified array field is exactly a given length

-Quering an array field using
+Querying an array field using

   - an array returns only **exact array matches**